KULeuven-MICAS/snax-streamer/README.md

 # Flexible Streamer Generator for SNAX

-The Flexible Streamer Generator is built to alleviate the data layout concern of an accelerator.
-It decouples the the accelerator with the real memory system.
-It simplifies the data interface of the accelerator.
-The accelerator doesn't need to consider the complicated request and response to/from the real memory system.
-The accelerator's data interface is simply a valid-ready decoupled handshake interface.
-Besides, the pre-fetch mechanism inside the Streamer also helps to relieve the data contention problem.
+Every accelerator has a specific layout for data that comes in and goes out, but the data layout in memory may not be in the same format.
+This causes data layout management overhead on both the accelerator side and the compiler side.
+The Flexible Streamer Generator is a tool to generate _Streamers_ for an accelerator.
+A Streamer is a reusable hardware block designed to handle the memory accesses, decoupling the accelerator from the actual memory system, and simplifying the interface to the accelerator.
+The streamer's accelerator and data interfaces follow the valid-ready handshake.
+On top of this, the pre-fetch mechanism inside the Streamer also helps to relieve data contention in the memory, maximizing an accelerator's data-compute bandwidth.

 The Streamer has a compatible interface with the [SNAX core](https://github.com/KULeuven-micas/snitch_cluster) and can be integrated into it as a data streaming engine.